About Human Milk BankAbout Human Milk Banks

 The Nippon Foundation Human Milk Bank is working to establish a system to provide appropriately pasteurized donor milk to 5,000 infants who need it every year in Japan.
 We also measure and analyze the nutritional value of donor milk and the amount of biologically active substances that are effective for tube feeding those infants, thereby establishing a research system that can provide tailor-made donor milk.

-We will establish a system to stably supply pasteurized donor milk for the annual domestic needs of 5,000 infants born extremely preterm or with very low birth weight.
+We will establish a system to stably supply pasteurized donor milk for the annual domestic needs of 5,000 infants born preterm or with very low birth weight.

-We will analyze the nutritional value of donor milk and the amount of biologically active substances that are effective for the tube feeding of extremely preterm or very low birth weight infants.
+We will analyze the nutritional value of donor milk and the amount of biologically active substances that are effective for the tube feeding of preterm or very low birth weight infants.
 Thereby we will establish a research system that can provide tailor-made donor milk.

 To protect the lives of more babies, we will publicize the activities of the milk bank through our website and events.